 My black belt with Gun Metal buckle paired well with faded jeans, which is what I wore most of the time.
 But like just about everyone else last year, I had to attend more than one funeral.
 Not that I could find my dress belt (I didn’t even try), but the Groove Belt didn’t look out of place with black dress pants and a black shirt.
 Versatility.
 Also, if you’re a minimalist, you can probably get by with one well-chosen belt for casual or formal attire.

 One of my nicknames is “Grumpy”.
 And it probably describes me pretty well sometimes.
 It takes a bit to get me enthused.
 So if I’m praising something, it’s because it’s genuinely praise-worthy.
 The Groove Belt is one of those rare products that exceeds my expectations.
 And by a large margin.
 It holds up my pants, just like any other belt.
 More importantly, I can size it to the exact length I want.
 I can adjust the belt to keep my pants up with or without a little single stack tucked in at the hip.
 Its extra little give provides all day comfort.
 Somehow, it even manages to look good with casual and dress clothes.
 There are no moving parts to fail, and a 94 year warranty.
 All that for $49.95, is very hard to beat.
-Check it out at Groovelife.com.
+Use this link to get 10% off your order at Groovelife.com, or just use the code INDUSTRYOUTSIDER at checkout.